code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/pd/15-16/faq.md

 ### How do I navigate my Online PD?
 How do I check my progress?

-Your Online PD course appears in your Code Studio (see image 1).
+Your Online PD courses live in Code Studio, our learning platform (see image 1 below).
 To get to this page, click on the orange button in the top right corner.
 Select Code Studio from the dropdown.
 Select your online PD course - that brings you to your progress page (see image 2).
 Pay attention to the name of the course you are completing!

 [**Back to the top**](#top)
 <br/>